Best Design Books – 12 Top Reads

 How to be a Graphic Designer by Adrian Shaughnessy

-Since it was published in 2005, How to be a Graphic Designer (without losing your soul) became an instant best-seller.
-A now trusted resource for graphic designers around the globe, this book combines practical advice and philosophical guidance to help young graphic designers embark on their careers.
+Since its 2005 publication, How to be a Graphic Designer (without losing your soul) became an immediate bestseller.
+Now a trusted resource for designers worldwide, this book blends practical advice with philosophical guidance to help emerging graphic designers launch their careers.

 Click Here For The Best Price